scilus/scilpy/docs/fibertube/DEMO.md

 VC: "Valid Connection": Represents a streamline that ended in the final
     segment of the fibertube in which it was seeded.
-IC: "Invalid Connection": Represents a streamline that ended in the final
+IC: "Invalid Connection": Represents a streamline that ended in the first or
-    segment of another fibertube.
+    final segment of another fibertube.
-NC: "No Connection": Contains streamlines that have not ended in the final
+NC: "No Connection": Contains streamlines that have not ended in the first or
-    segment of any fibertube.
+    final segment of any fibertube.

 The "absolute error" of a coordinate is the distance in mm between this streamline coordinate and the closest point on its corresponding fibertube.
 The average